kashw2/AGOD/README.md

 AGOD is an open sourced Australian Government Open Data API Wrapper that takes the hard part of manually substituting your own values in a body of a request or in the URL and makes it easier.

+The Australian Government's Open Data API is maintained and dependant on the [MAGDA](https://magda.io/) API.
+To keep this strictly Australian Government related, only some functionality of MAGDA that is actually used by the Australian Government's Open Data website will be included in this wrapper.
+What is available will be documented in the future.

 ---

 ## Requirements